Merkoba/Meltdown/README.md

 Keyboard and mouse shortcuts.

-GUI completely based on Python's Tkinter, no big dependencies.
+GUI completely based on Python's `Tkinter`, no big dependencies.

 Installable through `pipx` with a single command.

+Should be cross-platform, but only tested on linux for now.

 ---